Nathan Woodyard

 After Jason Rosenblatt's unsuccessful attempt to use a carotid control hold, Woodyard performed the maneuver and rendered McClain briefly unconscious.[2]

-Woodyard received the pictures that were taken in October, 2019, but was not disciplined because he didn't respond.[3]
+Woodyard received the pictures that were taken in October 2019, but was not disciplined because he did not respond.[3]

-On June 13, 2020, Woodyard, Jason Rosenblatt were "moved off regular duty for their own protection" and are "now working in a non-enforcement capacity."
+On June 13, 2020, Woodyard and Jason Rosenblatt were "moved off regular duty for their own protection" and are "now working in a non-enforcement capacity."
 Randy Roedema was reassigned on June 20, 2020.[4]

 On September 1, 2021, Woodyard was charged with manslaughter and criminally negligent homicide as part of a 32-count indictment.[1][5][6]